 The Code of Conduct is written for children with a broad range of abilities and behaviours.
 Talk to your child about the elements of the code that are relevant to him or her.

 Transport arrangements are reviewed annually and subject to change throughout the school year.
-School transport will let you know about changes.
+The School Transport Team will let you know about changes.

 As parents you can support us in providing a good transport service by following this guide: